Martin-FABI/Phylogenomics_scripts/README.md

-## The following files are bash / python files that we will use in the Phylogenomics Workshop:
+## The following files are bash / python files that can be used in a typical phylogenomic study:

 01_gather_buscos.sh